Do you need help writing a book?

 - Writing the first draft

 Each stage tends to flow into the next.
-As an author and ghostwriter, when I complete most of my research, I am itching to organize all the information into an outline (chronologically).
+As an author and ghostwriter, when I complete most of my research, I am itching to organize all the information into a chronological outline.
 Then as I am outlining, there comes a point where I’m just dying to start writing.
 When that urge hits me, I pen a few pages for my client as a sample.
 This becomes the start of the first draft and helps me begin to establish the style and voice of the book.

 The research phase

 While the bulk of the research is done at the beginning of a project, I find that I continue to research as I write.
 Questions do come up and I need to look up the answers.
 This is especially true when I am writing about any period in the past.
 What was a popular rock song of the era?
 What kind of clothes were people wearing?
 These authentic particulars help set the tone of the story.
 Remember, readers will spot inaccuracies.

 There are many resources for research: your relatives, the library, and, of course, internet search engines.
-There are so many data bases accessible by the public.
+There are so many databases accessible to the public.
 For instance, when a client provides the street address of a home he lived in or a place where a significant event took place, I can easily look it up and see what it looks like from the street.
 Sometimes I can even find photos that give me a sneak peek inside.

 The outlining phase

 If you get a chance to review my blog, you’ll see that I’ve written extensively about how to write an outline.
-That’s because I feel it is a vital first step for writing a book.
-Honestly, I wouldn’t recommend that you take a writing step forward without a good detailed flight plan for your book.
+That’s because I feel it is a vital first step in writing a book.
+Honestly, I wouldn’t recommend that you take a writing step forward without a good, detailed flight plan for your book.
 It’s the best way to avoid mid-air collisions.
-The last thing you want to do is waste time on a story line that just doesn’t fit into your book.
+The last thing you want to do is waste time on a storyline that just doesn’t fit into your book.

 The first draft phase